Greece fires: Thousands flee homes and hotels on Rhodes as fires spread

 Greece's deputy fire chief said the fires on Rhodes are the most difficult his service is currently facing.

-Five helicopters and 173 firefighters are operating in the area, with two hotels in the Kiotari area reported to have been damaged by fire.
+Five helicopters and 173 firefighters are operating in the area, with three hotels in the Kiotari area reported to have been damaged by fire.

+One British woman said she was evacuated from the hotel she was staying at with her sister and daughter, but was now stuck on a beach with hundreds of others in the severe heat.

+"There's just a small shack here and there's so many of us," Becky Mulligan told the BBC.
+"There's children, it's the middle of the day, we are just stuck here with no help, it's disgusting."

+"The situation in Rhodes is serious and extremely difficult.
+Due to the strong wind and quickly changing direction of the fire, firefighters had to withdraw and move," Slovak Fire and Rescue Services posted on Facebook.

+Part of the Slovak rescue team had moved to the coastal resorts to help evacuation efforts there, they said.

-Greece is facing more intense heat this weekend, with meteorologists warning that temperatures could climb as high as 45C (113F).
+Greece is facing further intense heat this weekend, with meteorologists warning that temperatures could climb as high as 45C (113F).

 It could turn into Greece's hottest July weekend in 50 years, one of the country's top meteorologists has said.